heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 In this section, you have learned how to create a repository, clone it locally, make changes, commit them and push them to the repository.

-You have also learned how to share your profile README in the GitHub Discussions.
+You have also learned how to share your profile README in the GitHub Discussions and resolve merge conflicts.

 Feel free to update your profile README as you learn new things!